OpenDDS/OpenDDS/tools/rtpsrelay/README.rst

 * :code:`-ApplicationDomain` - The DDS domain to use for Application Participant.
   The default is 1.
 * :code:`-Lifespan` - Time in seconds after which the relay will purge IP:port information for an inactive participant.
-The default is 300 seconds.
-* :code:`-PurgePeriod` - Time in seconds between purges of inactive participants.
 The default is 60 seconds.

 Participant Configuration
 =========================